iscc/foundation/docs/support.md

+title: Support the ISCC
+description: Support the development of the ISCC Standard and ecosystem.
 # Become a Supporter

 The **ISCC Foundation** is an independent international **nonprofit** organization.
 In order to reach our goals, you can support us in various ways: